giacomomutti/TYpeSTeR/README.md

 `Rscript scripts/comparative_STR.R`

-This will produce a pdf named `blast_Y_STRs.pdf` with a pairwise comparison of blast results of all the references analyzed.
+This will produce a pdf named `plots/blast_Y_STRs.pdf` with a pairwise comparison of blast results of all the references analyzed.
 Check `Rscript scripts/comparative_STR.R -h` for usage.

 # TODOs

+* add test data and output
+* hipstr installation (docker?)
 * discuss if adding snakemake pipeline or useless, I think it's kind of useless
 * stutter model option????? *Depending on your project you may decide which kind of stutter model to use, a nice guide can be found [here](https://hipstr-tool.github.io/HipSTR/#in-depth-usage).
 In this case we will use the default stutter model (`--def-stutter-model`) as our samples are from different sequencing projects and have different coverages.*
-* add scripts to viz vcf and regions
-* nicer automatic color palette + smarter height width plots
+* output filtered haplotypes (in which format?)